scholarslab/digital-collect-toolkit/docs/omeka-setup/omeka-plugins.md

 {: .no_toc }

 Our [Digital Collecting](http://digitalcollecting.lib.virginia.edu/rally/) site includes the following plugins.
 Links to download for your site are included below, as well as details on how we used the plugins.
+Please follow the links for related installation and user guides for details on how to set-up and use the individual plugins.
 {: .fs-6 .fw-300 }

 ## Table of contents